-Instructions:Begin by melting the beeswax.
+Begin by melting the beeswax.
 You can do this using a double boiler, or a glass jar in a pot of boiling water.

-You can try adding other ingredients, or even infusing your coconut oil with ingredients like rosemary, to introduce even more benefits to your homemade beard butter.
+You can try adding other ingredients, or even infusing your coconut oil with ingredients like rosemary, to introduce even more benefits to your homemade facial hair butter.

-Beard Butter vs. Beard Balm: What’s the Difference?
+Beard Butter vs Beard Balm – What’s the Difference?

-Beard balm, on the other hand, usually also contains wax in addition to other ingredients you can find in beard butter.
+Beard balm, on the other hand, usually also contains wax in addition to other ingredients you can find in the butter.

-What this typically means is that beard balm can provide the same nourishing and moisturizing advantage to your beard that beard butter can, with the added benefit of providing the extra necessary holding power that you need if you are looking to style your beard in a certain way.
+What this typically means is that beard balm can provide the same nourishing and moisturizing advantage to your beard that the butter can, with the added benefit of providing the extra necessary holding power that you need if you are looking to style your beard in a certain way.

-The biggest drawback of beard balm that users experience is it often provides a hardening effect due to the typical amount of beeswax included in the formula.
+The biggest drawback of beard balm that users experience is the fact that it often provides a hardening effect due to the typical amount of beeswax included in the formula.

-Photos: Geografika © 123RF.com and Catalin205 © 123RF.com.
+Photos from: Geografika © 123RF.com and Catalin205 © 123RF.com.